7 Surprising Benefits of Red Light Therapy for Arthritis (Natural Pain Relief?)

 - 1060 nm

-Red Light Therapy for Arthritis
+Red Light Therapy For Arthritis

 The arthritis in my right knee started in 1978 when I fell knee-first onto the ice.
 The injury resulted in a loose bone chip floating around, causing more damage.
 I had that chip surgically removed.